gutefrage/redux-effects-fetch-fixture/README.md

 # redux-effects-fetch-fixture

 This is an extension for [redux-effects-fetch][], which lets you define fixtures for your FETCH actions.
-Now you are able to develope completely without any REST backend.
+Now you are able to develop completely without any REST backend.

 ## Installation